 Malignant adrenal tumors (adrenal cell carcinoma) (10%)

-The testing for Cushing’s Syndrome begins with measuring the level of cortisol secreted in a 24-hour period.
+The testing for Cushing’s Syndrome begins with measuring the level of cortisol secreted in 24 hours.
 The test is repeated at least once.
 A 24-hour free cortisol level higher than 100 micrograms is indicative of Cushing’s Syndrome.

 The treatment of Cushing’s Syndrome naturally depends on the cause.
 If the reason is a pituitary tumor, the tumor is removed either surgically or with radiation therapy.

 If the reason resides in a single adrenal gland, this is surgically removed.
 If the tumor is cancerous, a more significant, more complicated operation follows.
 If an individual adrenal gland tumor is small and easy to see, it is removed by laparoscopic adrenalectomy (surgical removal of the adrenal gland).

 The importance of the adrenal glands should by now be evident.
 The levels of cortisol must be kept in a delicate balance; not too much or too little.
 So what can you do to keep your adrenal glands working in good order?